awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-concepts.md

 # Lambda concepts<a name="gettingstarted-concepts"></a>

-With Lambda, you run functions to process events\.
+Lambda runs instances of your function to process events\.
 To send events to your function, you can invoke it using the Lambda API, or you can configure an AWS service or resource to invoke it\.

 **Topics**
 + [Function](#gettingstarted-concepts-function)